Genomon-Project/paplot-doc/data_mat.rst

  * `View the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/mutation_minimal>`_
  * `Download the input data used in this section <https://github.com/Genomon-Project/paplot/blob/master/example/mutation_minimal.zip?raw=true>`_

-For generating Mutation Matrix Report using paplot, at least sample ID (Sample), gene name (Gene) and mutation type (MutationType) is necessary.
+For generating Mutation Matrix Report using paplot, at least sample ID (Sample), gene name (Gene) and mutation type (MutationType) are necessary.

 .. code-block:: cfg
   :caption: Extracted from the example data (example/mutation_minimal/data.csv)